Organocatalysis: A Comprehensive Guide

 Equipment and Techniques

-The equipment and techniques used in organocatalysis are similar to those used in other areas of chemistry.
-However, there are some specific considerations that must be made when working with organic catalysts.
-These considerations include:
+The equipment and techniques in organocatalysis resemble those used in other chemistry areas.
+However, specific considerations are necessary when working with organic catalysts.
+These include:

 Types of Experiments